arinrare/EarthquakeInformation/README.md

 The app needs the "resources" folder in the root directory to ouput the API json response, so make sure this is there when you run the JAR

-To run navigate to root project folder and run (exchange jar/EarthquakeInformation.jar for the location of your jar file): java -jar --module-path javafx-sdk-22.0.1/lib --add-modules javafx.web,javafx.media,javafx.swing --enable-preview EarthquakeInformation.jar "apikey=YOUR_API_KEY"
+To run navigate to root project folder and run: java -jar --module-path javafx-sdk-22.0.1/lib --add-modules javafx.web,javafx.media,javafx.swing --enable-preview EarthquakeInformation.jar "apikey=YOUR_API_KEY"

 ## OS Support